julzaza/wildwitchherbs/_posts/2025-09-22-vlach-magic-negotin-serbia.md

 * **Elderflower** (*Sambucus nigra*): brewed for winter colds and offered to ancestors.
 * **Nettle** (*Urtica dioica*): cooked for vitality during spring fasts.

-Locals believe the strength of a plant gathered at dawn, before the first church bell, carries double power.
+**Did You Know?** In Negotin, some babas still gather herbs at dawn before the first church bell, believing it doubles their potency.

 ---